droosma/blog/content/post/exploring-opentelemetry/index.md

 For the subsequent steps, I suggest using the Producer from my repository, as it's already correctly configured.

-Our current setup logs to the void, as there's nothing listening at `http://localhost:4317`.
-Let's rectify that by running the OpenTelemetry Collector.
+Our current configuration is essentially logging into the void, as there's nothing listening at `http://localhost:4317`.
+Let's address this by launching the OpenTelemetry Collector and setting up the appropriate port forwarding on localhost to the container, thereby allowing it to receive the telemetry data.

 Running the OpenTelemetry Collector in a Docker container is my preference, which involves using the following `docker-compose.yaml`: